In a grand and ceremonious style, a factory site that will crank out private spaceships has opened its hangar doors.

-"The opening of the new facility is an important step on a journey that will culminate in commercial operations at Spaceport America" in New Mexico, said George Whitesides, chief executive officer and president of Virgin Galactic, which will launch paying customers to suborbital space aboard SpaceShipTwo.
+"The opening of the new facility is an important step on a journey that will culminate in commercial operations at Spaceport America" in New Mexico, said George Whitesides, CEO and president of Virgin Galactic, which will launch paying customers to suborbital space aboard SpaceShipTwo.

-"The modern plant is energy-efficient and will provide ample space for future growth of The Spaceship Co.
-It can hold two WhiteKnightTwo carrier aircraft and several SpaceshipTwos at the same time," Whitesides told Space.com.
+"The modern plant is energy-efficient and will provide ample space for future growth of The Spaceship Company.
+It can hold two WhiteKnightTwo carrier aircraft and several SpaceshipTwos at the same time," Whitesides told SPACE.com.

-The Spaceship Co.
-(TSC) was established to manufacture additional vehicle sets beyond the first pair from Scaled Composites.
+The Spaceship Company (TSC) was established to manufacture additional vehicle sets beyond the first pair from Scaled Composites.